fx-planet/lwks-fx-bundle/README.md

 Use of these effects is simple.

 1. Copy the FX file(s) that you need to your computer.
 Anywhere will do as long as you know where to find them.
 2. Launch Lightworks, open a project, then open the Effects panel.
+In "Flexible" mode there's a button in your timeline, in "Fixed" mode you must select the VFX tab.
+3. Select the orange "+" symbol, and right click on the word "Category".
+4. From the drop down menu that appears choose "Create template from .FX file..".
-3. In the top left of the window that appears click on "Places" and navigate to the folder in which you stored the FX file.
+5. In the top left of the window that appears click on "Places" and navigate to the folder in which you stored the FX file.
-4. Select the FX file and then click OK.
+6. Select the FX file and then click OK.

-5. The effect will be copied, compiled and a further window will appear giving details.
+The effect will be copied, compiled and a further window will appear giving details.

 **NOTE:** Every attempt has been made to ensure that these effects will compile and run on any version of Lightworks on any supported operating system.
 If you have trouble installing them, please make a note of any error message that Lightworks gives you.
 Post the complete details [here](https://www.lwks.com/index.php?option=com_kunena&func=view&catid=7&id=9259&Itemid=81).
 It will be followed up.